Global travel will not resume until mid-2021, Qantas says

 The first six months of 2019 had been the toughest conditions in Qantas’s 100-year history, Mr Joyce said.

-The airline recorded a 771 million dollar (£420 million) pre-tax profit in the first half of the fiscal year before the pandemic struck.
+The airline recorded a 771 million dollar pre-tax profit in the first half of the fiscal year before the pandemic struck.

 Mr Joyce said Qantas was in a better financial position than many airlines to survive the pandemic.